What are Terpenes?

 A terpene is an organic aromatic molecule, which can be found throughout nature.
 In essence, terpenes are what cause things to smell a certain way; this can be seen in everything from flowers and spices, to tropical fruits and trees.
 Terpenes can have therapeutic properties and are the foundation of all aromatherapy.
 When inhaled, applied to the skin or ingested, these fragrant oils not only smell nice, but can also affect the way we feel.

-The various terpenes that are found in a cannabis plant can be a major distinction between the different strains, as well as how consuming that strain of cannabis will make you feel.
-This is powerful information for the cannabis community, especially when realizing that the cannabis flower may loose up to 90% of its’ terpenes during the drying process.
+The various terpenes that are found in different strains can be a major distinction between the different strains, as well as how consuming that strain will make you feel.
+This is powerful information for the community, especially when realizing that the flower buds may loose up to 90% of its’ terpenes during the drying process.

 We realize that each person and body is unique and so is the experience you are looking to achieve from using therapeutic terpenes.
 We at CannTerp encourage you to give one of our custom aromatic blends a try, and experience the power of pure terpenes for yourself.